odata2ts/odata2ts/CONTEXT.md

 express "invalidate every list under this resource" without enumerating every concrete key.

 **Canonical id**:
-A runtime-only string, built from `(entitySetName, key)`, identifying one specific resource observed in an actual server response — the join key `ResourceIdentityHandler` uses to relate cache keys (route-shaped) that happen to point at the same resource (identity-shaped).
-Not the same as [[Canonical URL]] (a URL);
+A runtime-only string identifying one specific resource observed in an actual server response — the join key `ResourceIdentityHandler` uses to relate cache keys (route-shaped) that happen to point at the same resource (identity-shaped).
+Serialized identically to `ConcurrencyHandler`'s existing ETag key: the resource's own canonical-URL segment, `entitySetName + QFunction.buildUrl(key)` (e.g. `Copies(3)`, `Copies(Id=1,Category='books')`) — deliberately the same encoding already proven for ETags, not a new format.

-`canonicalId` is an internal string encoding, not necessarily URL syntax.
-Exact serialization: open question, see spec `docs/superpowers/specs/2026-09-04-cache-key-identity-redesign.md`.
+**Seeding**:
+Pre-populating a cache (or, here, `ResourceIdentityHandler`'s route↔canonical-resource map) with a value it has not itself fetched or observed — TkDodo's term (cited by the official TanStack Query docs' "Seeding the Query Cache"), the same source as [[Kind marker]]'s list/detail convention. `ResourceIdentityHandler` deliberately has none: every mapping is learned only from an actual observed response, never pre-declared statically or set manually.
+_Avoid_: "cold start" — implies a temporary state that warms up with ordinary usage.
+The real shape is structural, not temporal: a route pair that's never read together in the same client instance stays unmapped indefinitely, however long the app runs, since there's no seeding mechanism to pre-establish it.

 **`ResourceIdentityHandler`**:
 A runtime store (client-held, like `ConcurrencyHandler`) recording which cache keys were observed, via